 That’s why sometimes if you go shopping for shoes at another site, your Facebook page is suddenly filled with shoe ads.
 Or if you search for low-carb cookies recipes on a food site, your feed will fill with low-carb suggestions.
 Here’s how to find out which companies are telling Facebook what you’re up to online.
 Start by opening Facebook and clicking on the little arrow button at the far right.
-Choose Settings from the drop-down menu.
+Choose Settings & Privacy from the drop-down menu.

 Click on Your Facebook Information.

 Already I can see that my pedometer app on my phone and several other websites, including WordPress, the company that I pay to host this website, have shared information with Facebook.

 To the right of that information is What you can do.
 I’m going to click on More options, to see everything you can do about the information.